-It is vital for athlete development and team success that athletes are running daily during summer training to develop the fitness they need to compete at their best in the fall.
-For this reason, we practice five days a week during the summer.
+It is vital for athlete development and team success that:

+- (i) new runners (and especially those new to athletics) develop good running fundamentals and gradually increase running volume until they are training at least 5 days per week; and - (ii) experienced athletes are running regularly during summer training to develop the fitness they need to compete at their best in the fall.
+For this reason, we expect our experienced athletes to practice five to six days a week during the summer.
 Additionally, although it is not an "official" summer training practice day, all non-injured runners, but especially those who want to develop their fitness to a level where they can compete for a spot on the varsity team in the fall are encouraged to meet approximately every other week for Saturday long runs with the team.
-These runs leave as carpools from Northridge High School at 6:30 on Saturday mornings, unless otherwise noted.
+Athletes are responsible for their own transportation for these runs unless otherwise noted.